xjohnfit/flight-widget-vanilla-js/README.md

-# flight-widget-vanilla-js
+# Flight widget

-Simple flight widget using only vanilla JS
+- Simple flight widget using only vanilla JS and dummy data